 Best Uses: All-around sports & travel rain jacket

-The jacket’s high quality hinges on its Gore-Tex Active shell with its unique SHAKEDRY™ technology that keeps rain and wind at bay while allowing sweat to escape.
+The jacket’s high quality hinges on its Gore-Tex Active shell.
+It features TNF’s unique SHAKEDRY™ technology.
+It helps keep rain and wind at bay while allowing sweat to escape.

-What’s special about Gore-Tex Active is that it doesn’t require a face fabric.
-The membrane itself provides the protection and is the outer layer that faces the elements.
+What’s special about Gore-Tex Active is that it doesn’t need a face fabric.
+The membrane itself provides protection.
+It’s the outer layer that faces the elements.

-The HyperAir GTX is not the jacket for rough backwoods hiking.
+The HyperAir GTX is not the waterproof jacket of choice for rough backwoods hiking.
 Brushing up against a spruce tree or taking a fall into gravel could mean hundreds up the creek.

-It is however an impeccable choice for trail running or more urban adventures.
+It is, however, an impeccable choice for trail running or more urban adventures.
 Articulated sleeves allow for a full range of motion as you frolic in the rain.